Keep the Probability: When Soft Labels Beat Binary Thresholds at Catching Degrading Agents¶

 | conditional_loss | binary | 0.000 | 0.000 | 0.000 | 0.001 | 0.000 |

-The soft quality-gap is consistently negative (the signature of adverse selection — lower-quality interactions preferentially accepted), strongest in the rare-adversary regime.
-Its binary twin reads ~0.00 everywhere: once you threshold, accepted and rejected look identical because the gamed agents all sit on the "accept" side of the line.
+The soft quality-gap and spread are consistently negative (the signature of adverse selection), strongest in the rare-adversary regime.
+Their binary twins read ~0.00 everywhere: once you threshold, accepted and rejected look identical because the gamed agents all sit on the "accept" side of the line.
+The detection framework now automatically includes spread alongside the original two selection metrics.

 Result 4: Calibration¶